Geoff-Fletcher/True_Review/README.md

         secure=True,
 )

-I tried this and have not currently got it to work.
+I tried this and have not currently got it to work. but plan to do so in the near future as it does not interfere with the project running smoothly

 #### bug 5